Program [ Group seminar schedule ]

 Variable valence oxides have the important characteristic that at high temperatures, they release oxygen, due to thermodynamic driving force, whereas thermodynamics drives oxygen reabsorbtion at lower temperatures.
 At the lower temperature, if gases such as water or carbon dioxide are used to reoxidize the material, the reaction generates a reduced fuel such as hydrogen or carbon dioxide as the reaction product.
 Such thermochemical production, when driven by solar thermal heating, can be used for solar fuel generation.
 In this work we develop new materials with desirable thermodynamic and kinetic properties for thermochemical solar fuel synthesis.
 Our initial studies have focused on doped ceria and the results suggest that solar to fuel conversion efficiencies of ~20% can be achieved even in the absence of heat recovery and that fuels ranging from hydrogn and carbon dioxide to syngas and methane can be produced with extremely rapid kinetics.
 This work is supported by the National Science Foundation (CBET-0829114) and by eSolar.

 positions are currently open.

-Junior or sophomore Caltech students with prior research experience preferred, and in some cases only Caltech students will be considered.
-See individual project descriptions for course requirements, recommended prior experience and additional resources.
+Junior or sophomore Caltech students with prior research experience preferred, and, in some cases, only Caltech students will be considered.
+See individual project descriptions (some still in preparation) for course requirements, recommended prior experience and additional resources.

 In addition to applying through the SURF program, interested candidates should

-send a resume, transcript and at least one letter of recommedation to Prof.
+send a resume, transcript and at least one letter of recommendation to Prof.

-Sossina Haile and the direct laboratory mentor specified in the project description, before requesting further information.
+Sossina Haile and the direct laboratory mentor specified in the project title before requesting further information.
 Please do not rely on the SURF office to forward this information.